TZBAvyy/SudokuProject/README.md

-    Added label to show current difficulty level Remove hardcoded puzzle, generate puzzles from scratch Added code to generate which squares to be given
+    Added label to show current difficulty level Remove hardcoded puzzle, generate puzzles from scratch Added code to generate which squares to be given Created a "menu bar" for options such as "File" ("New Game", "Reset Game", "Exit"), "Options", and "Help" (Use JMenuBar, JMenu, and JMenuItem classes)

     Added solver using backtracking algorithm to ensure puzzle has only 1 unique solution [TODO]

     Accept any "valid" number at the time of input (no duplicate in row, column and sub-grid), but signal a conflict whenever it is detected.
 Highlight the conflicting cells.
 [TODO]

-    Create a "menu bar" for options such as "File" ("New Game", "Reset Game", "Exit"), "Options", and "Help" (Use JMenuBar, JMenu, and JMenuItem classes).

-    Create a "status bar" (JTextField at the south zone of BorderLayout) to show the messages (e.g., number of cells remaining) (google "java swing statusbar") [TODO]

 }